DevKhalyd/videocalling_app_flutter/README.md

 # TODO

-- Before to make a call, check out if there is internet connection.

 - Add sound whe the caller is calling

 - Receive the videocalling for the Receiver in the background of the device (Check the package of agora.)